 The Midwest region represents members who work for agencies in the states of Colorado, Illinois, Iowa, Kansas, Minnesota, Missouri, Nebraska, North Dakota, South Dakota and Wisconsin.

-- Volunteer of the Year - Social Media Club of Kansas City (2016)
+- Social Media Professional of the Year (Gold), Social Media Club Des Moines, 2017

 The Northeast region represents members who work for agencies in the states of Connecticut, Delaware, Indiana, Kentucky, Maine, Maryland, Massachusetts, Michigan, New Hampshire, New Jersey, New York, Ohio, Pennsylvania, Rhode Island, Vermont, Virginia and West Virginia.